benjaminrubin/shalom-ethiopia-nextjs/README.md

 This is an entirely front-end website built using NextJS (Typescript) and Tailwind CSS

 ## Demo Link
-The demo is deployed on Vercel which can be viewed here: https://shalom-ethiopia-nextjs.vercel.app/
+The demo is deployed on Vercel which can be viewed here: <a href='https://shalom-ethiopia-nextjs.vercel.app/' target='_blank'>link to demo</a>